-Obtain the visa: The easiest way to obtain a visa is by applying to a foreign consulate (located in most major US cities) or to the foreign embassy in the US.
-For a list of embassies in the US, you can refer to the State Department's website to search for your host country's information page.
+Obtain the visa: The easiest way to obtain a visa is by applying to a foreign consulate (located in some major US cities) or to the foreign embassy in the US (usually located in Washington DC).
+Go to the US State Department's website to search for your host country's information page.
 When you reach your destination country's Country Information page, scroll down to the Entry, Exit, and Visa Requirements section for links to the embassy of that country.
 Each embassy's page will provide links to their regional consulates (if they have them) and visa processes on their websites.
 Visa application processes vary widely between countries.
 Some countries allow you to apply online, but many will require you to appear at least once for an appointment at a consulate or visa processing center.
 Check the consulate or embassy website for information regarding application fees, requirements, process timeline, and regulations regarding visa validation upon arrival in your host country.
 If you need to apply at an embassy or consulate in person, make sure to schedule your appointment far in advance, as appointment times book up very quickly.

 For F-1 and J-1 International Students: Check with the foreign embassy/consulate of the country where you will be studying abroad to confirm the type of visa you need.
 Note that in some cases consulates and embassies will only work with individuals who are citizens of the country in which the consulate/embassy is located.
 This might mean that you are working with people who are physically working in your home country at a foreign consulate or embassy, rather than one in the US.

 Tip: Photocopy everything before submitting it and use certified mail both ways if your country requires/allows you to have your documents mailed.
 Usually, visas are stamped directly in your passport and you will likely have to submit your passport along with your application.
 Certified mail will ensure that this valuable document can be traced if lost.

 Verify your Health Insurance Coverage